 The Develop Stage

 Where there are improvements to be made, the business unit can work on those improvements themselves, or call on one of the preferred suppliers to support them in the process.
 Here at ES HR Consultancy, I can act as the auditor or the HR Support organisation.
 I can’t act as both sides.
-However, as I hold the auditing qualification, it gives me a good viewpoint combined with my desire for meaningful HR metrics to be able to support organisations in this phase.
+However, as I hold the auditing qualification, it gives me a good viewpoint combined with my desire for meaningful HR metrics to be able to support organizations in this phase.

 The Second Audit